Who We Are

-Community Forklift, a project of Sustainable Community Initiatives, is a nonprofit reuse center for home improvement supplies.
+Community Forklift is a nonprofit reuse center for home improvement supplies.
 We pick up donations of unwanted and salvaged building materials throughout the metro DC region.
 Then, we make the building materials available to the public at low cost, and provide vintage materials for restoring old homes.
 We also offer public education about reuse, and distribute free supplies to local nonprofits and neighbors in need.

 Community Forklift lifts up local communities by making repairs affordable, reducing waste, promoting reuse, and creating green jobs.